 In Arkansas, the statute of limitations for a personal injury lawsuit is three years from the date of the accident.
 If a claimant fails to file their lawsuit within this timeframe, the opposing party can request that the court bar the claim.

 Three years is a lengthy amount of time to file a lawsuit.
 However, there are various reasons to bring your claim to an attorney as soon as possible.
 For example, any witnesses needed to prove your case will have a clear memory if the case is filed as soon as possible.

 If you are concerned about the statute of limitations in your case, you should speak with an experienced attorney today.

-Work with Our Experienced University of Arkansas Slip and Fall Attorney
+Work With Our Experienced University of Arkansas Slip and Fall Attorneys

 If you or a family member was the victim of a slip and fall on property owned by the University of Arkansas, contact an experienced Arkansas slip and fall attorney today.
 Personal injury lawyer Ken Kieklak possesses over 20 years of legal experience, and he would be proud to fight for you.
 To schedule a free case evaluation, contact Ken Kieklak at (479) 316-0438.